Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities

 He reiterated he would talk to Putin by phone and hoped to meet him in Turkey next month.

+Ukrainian President Volodymyr Zelenskyy said he spoke with Erdogan by phone Friday, and they “coordinated efforts to restore the operation of the Black Sea Grain Initiative.”

+“Unlocking the grain corridor is an absolute priority,” Zelenskyy said on the Telegram messaging app.

-The Russian Defense Ministry, meanwhile, said the navy conducted drills that simulated action to seal off a section of the Black Sea.
+The Russian Defense Ministry said the navy conducted drills that simulated action to seal off a section of the Black Sea.
 In the maneuvers, a missile boat fired anti-ship cruise missiles at a mock target.

+The ministry also said it fired long-range sea-launched weapons on facilities “used for preparation of terror attacks against the Russian Federation involving drones,” adding that “all the designated targets have been hit.”
+It didn’t elaborate.

-Putin, whose authority was shaken last month by a short-lived rebellion from a Russian mercenary force, told a meeting of his Security Council that the Ukrainian military has suffered massive losses and the West is struggling to maintain supplies of weapons and ammunition.
+Putin, whose authority was shaken last month by a short-lived rebellion from a Russian mercenary force, told his Security Council that the Ukrainian military has suffered massive losses and the West is struggling to maintain supplies of weapons and ammunition.

-In other developments, Ukrainian President Volodymyr Zelenskyy announced the resignation of the country’s culture minister, suggesting the ministry’s spending was misguided during wartime.
+In other developments, Zelenskyy announced the resignation of the country’s culture minister, suggesting the ministry’s spending was misguided during wartime.

 “Paving stones, city decorations, and fountains can wait till after the victory,” he said.

-The move follows recent scandals involving local authorities, such as the repair of a cobblestone road in central Kyiv and renovation of a fountain in a city in western Ukraine city.
+Recent scandals have involved local authorities, such as the repair of a cobblestone road in central Kyiv and renovation of a fountain in a western Ukraine city.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine